christinec01/christinec01.github.io/README.md

 ## Usage

-This library provides a simple, clear, developer friendly component API making it easy to encorporate into your application.
+This library provides a simple, clear, developer-friendly component API making it easy to incorporate into your application.
 To further ease of use, this library is 100% typed using Flow.

 ```
 // @flow